applied-systems-biology/jipipe-website/content/documentation/standard-library/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 comes with a standard library of data types, algorithms, and other functionality that makes it ready to use for most common image analysis projects.
+JIPipe comes with a standard library of data types, algorithms, and other functionality that makes it ready to use for most common image analysis projects.
 The library of course can be extended with plugins.